NancyNJ/NancyNJ/README.md

-<h1>Hi, I'm Nancy, anIT Professional
+<h1>Hi, I'm Nancy, an  IT Professional

  Information Technology Projects